googleforgames/open-match/install/helm/README.md

 ### Open Match Helm Chart Templates
-This directory contains the [helm](https://helm.sh/ "helm") chart templates used to customize and deploy Open Match at ease.
+This directory contains the [helm](https://helm.sh/ "helm") chart templates used to customize and deploy Open Match.

 Templates under the `templates/` directory are for the core components in Open Match - e.g. backend, frontend, mmlogic, synchronizor, some security policies, and configmaps are defined under this folder.

 Open Match also provides templates for optional components that are disabled by default under the `subcharts/` directory.
-1. `open-match-demo` contains the chart definitions of an example director.
+1. `open-match-demo` contains the template for a sample director.
 2. `open-match-customize` contains flexible templates to deploy your own matchfunction and evaluator.
 3. `open-match-telemetry` contains monitoring supports for Open Match, you may choose to enable/disable [jaeger](https://www.jaegertracing.io/ "jaeger"), [prometheus](http://prometheus.io "prometheus"), [stackdriver](https://cloud.google.com/stackdriver/ "stackdriver"), [zipkin](https://zipkin.io/ "zipkin"), and [grafana](https://grafana.com/ "grafana") by overriding the config values in the provided templates.
 4. `open-match-test` contains templates of the end-to-end in-cluster tests and distributed stress tests for Open Match.